-Jari, as I described in my previous post, is amazingly beautiful place.
+Jari, as I described in my previous post, is an amazingly beautiful place.
 We enjoyed our moments there to the fullest.
 Spending days in the lap of nature is really an amazing experience.
-Away from the digital life of metro city, this place has captivating serenity which keeps everything in order and organized manner.
-The mountains tall enough to touch the clouds, the pine trees with long branches, the birds and the cacophony is so soothing that it removes all the stress from your brain.
+Away from the digital life of the metro city, this place has captivating serenity which keeps everything in order and organized manner.
+The mountains tall enough to touch the clouds, the pine trees with long branches, the birds, and the cacophony is so soothing that it removes all the stress from your brain.
 I found Jari wonderful.
-A less explored and underrated place, Jari has amazing natural beauty to offer you.
-While we were staying there, I got chance to visit to the apple gardens in Jari.
+A less explored and underrated place, Jari has an amazing natural beauty to offer you.
+While we were staying there, I got a chance to visit the apple gardens in Jari.

 A Walk through the Green Lanes to Apple Gardens in Jari

 After walking for almost ten minutes, we finally reached to apple gardens in Jari.
 I looked around.
-All I could see were mountains, small houses, trees and birds chirruping.
+All I could see were mountains, small houses, trees, and birds chirruping.
 This was a place where I would love to spend time alone.
 This was every artist’s artistic imagination, every poet’s poetic creation.
 This place was so panoramic that I just kept on looking around.
 We entered the apple garden and I saw apple trees for the first time in my life.
 The earth was all green.
 The surrounding was all green.
-Even mountains were too almost green.
+Even the mountains were too almost green.

 The trees had fruits but they weren’t in the final stages.
 The apple fruits were green and not ripened properly.
-There were some red apples which had fallen off on the ground.
+There were some red apples that had fallen off on the ground.
 I didn’t pluck even a single one as those fruits were not ripened and lacked in taste.
 However, others tasted and some fruits were as good as ripened.
-We found a man there who must be the owner or the care taker.
+We found a man there who must be the owner or the caretaker.
 He asked us not to pluck any fruit as they weren’t ripened.

 After spending some good time there, we came out and moved in the direction of the road.
 We weren’t aware of the way but we just followed the path randomly.
 One the way, we found some plum trees.
 Those plums were all red, some were dark red.
 We had a hard time plucking them and enjoyed on the way.
-A lady came and spoke something which I couldn’t understand.
+A lady came and spoke about something which I couldn’t understand.
 Most probably, she was asking us not to pluck the plums.
 And she gave a pocket full of those red fruits.